Correct link: https://bit.ly/3ew7I56

 Another suggestion is for the luxury boutique owners to hire a third party such as a consultancy firm, which specializes in the high-end retail domain, to shadow the sales consultants and evaluate their performance.

 Both techniques need to be conducted with frequency.
-How can you understand the client expect by acting and gauging behavior in the field?
+How can you understand what the client expects by acting and gauging behavior in the field?
 You can’t.

 The Final Take